Mitigating photon loss in linear optical quantum circuits: Numerical simulations

 For all the experiments in Fig. \ref{fig:performancecomps}, parameter settings of 20 modes and 4 photons were used.
 Fig. \ref{fig:performancecomps} (a) plots the performance of linear solving recycling mitigation, both with and without using the dependency factor, and postselection against the total number of samples used for a fixed uniform loss parameter of $\eta=0.8$.
 Linear solving outperformed postselection up to $\approx 1.1 \times 10^6$ samples, while linear solving with dependency outperformed postselection up to $\approx 3.1 \times 10^6$ samples.
+Note that ${20 \choose 4}^2 \approx 23 \times 10^6$, and thus recycling mitigation is outperforming postselection for sample sizes of the order of ${m \choose n}^2={20 \choose 4}^2$.
 Fig. \ref{fig:performancecomps} (b) plots the performance of the linear solving methods and postselection against changing loss parameter for a fixed number of samples of $1 \times 10^5$.
 Linear solving outperformed postselection for loss above $\approx 0.6$, and linear solving with the dependency factor above loss of $\approx 0.5$.
 Fig. \ref{fig:performancecomps} (c) plots the performance of linear extrapolation, exponential extrapolation and postselection against the total number of samples used for a fixed uniform loss parameter of $\eta=0.8$.
 Linear extrapolation outperformed postselection up to $\approx 1.7 \times 10^6$ samples, while exponential extrapolation does so up to $\approx 3.0 \times 10^6$ samples.
 Fig. \ref{fig:performancecomps} (d) plots the performance of the extrapolation methods and postselection against changing loss parameter for a fixed number of samples of $1 \times 10^5$.
 Linear extrapolation outperformed postselection for loss above $\approx 0.5$, and linear solving with the dependency factor above loss of $\approx 0.5$.
+These results indicate the exponential function is a better model for the physical behaviour of the decay than the linear function, we believe this may be explained in terms of the prefactor of the ideal output probability in eqn. \ref{decay_equation} decreasing exponentially (specifically $\propto (m-n+k)^{-k}\big)$ with increasing $k$.
 In current quantum linear optical devices losses including source, interferometer and measurement are commonly above $50$\% \cite{maring_general-purpose_2023}.
 Therefore, the evidence from these simulations indicates that recycling mitigation may be usefully applied to the current generation of linear optical devices.
 Also, in the previous section an upper bound on the number of samples was computed for a particular experiment.
-Fig. \ref{fig:Perf_guars_linsol} was plotted in order to compare the analytical expression in eqn. \ref{direct_computation_sample_bound} to the numerics in \ref{fig:performancecomps} (a).
-In Fig. \ref{fig:Perf_guars_linsol}, for experimental parameters $m=20$, $n=4$ and $\eta \in [0.75,0.975]$, the sample upper bound for which the worst-case error for linear solving recycling mitigation for an arbitrary single probability is lower than that for postselection for $\eta = 0.8$ is $\approx 1.1 \times 10^5$.
-Whereas in Fig. \ref{fig:performancecomps} (a) where the full distribution is mitigated it is $\approx 1.1 \times 10^6$ samples.
-And so the mitigation performance prediction based on eqn. \ref{direct_computation_sample_bound} is in agreement with the numerics.
-Compared with the numerics, eqn. \ref{direct_computation_sample_bound} estimates a lower sample threshold up to which the mitigation will outperform postselection.
-The most likely explanation for this is that the bias error is lower in the numerical experiments than is assumed for the analytics.